jasonm23/onlisp-markdown/onlisp.md

 the general principle is the same: instead of mixing the general and the speciﬁc, deﬁne the general and pass the speciﬁc as an argument.

-When carefully applied, this principle yields noticeably more elegant pro- grams.
+When carefully applied, this principle yields noticeably more elegant programs.
 It is not the only force driving bottom-up design, but it is a major one.
 Of the 32 utilities deﬁned in this chapter, 18 take functional arguments.

 ## 4.2 Invest in Abstraction